 Weekend Activities Guide

 The San Francisco Ferry Building farmers market is a California Certified Market and is touted as one of the best in the country.
 On Saturday the market offerings are much larger and the farmers and other vendors are located in both the front and back of the building.
-Tuesday and Thursday markets are smaller but still offer an amazing variety of fruits, vegetables, breads and more.
+Tuesday and Thursday markets are smaller but still offer an amazing variety of fruits, vegetables, bread and more.

 Thursday is the day to come if you wish to sample some of the great artisan street foods.